- Published on

 - Dependency Inversion Principle (DIP)

-- KISS (Keep It Simple, Stupid): Keeping code simple and straightforward can aid in adhering to the Liskov Substitution Principle and avoiding unnecessary complexities. ๐ค
+- Keep it short and simple (KISS): Keeping code simple and straightforward can aid in adhering to the Liskov Substitution Principle and avoiding unnecessary complexities. 🤐

-- YAGNI (You Ain't Gonna Need It): The YAGNI principle discourages adding functionality prematurely, which can help maintain the integrity of the Liskov Substitution Principle by not introducing unnecessary complexity. โ
+- YAGNI principle: The YAGNI principle discourages adding functionality prematurely, which can help maintain the integrity of the Liskov Substitution Principle by not introducing unnecessary complexity. ❌